Glangevlin: Etymology

-Some sources, including A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, note that the area was sometimes "known as "the kingdom of Glan," but more properly called Glangalvin, or the country of the Mac Gaurans".
+Some sources, including A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, note that the area was sometimes "known as "the kingdom of Glan," but more properly called Glangalvin, or the country of the Mac Gaurans.

 The modern interpretation of Glangevlin (sometimes Glangalvin) is "Glen with the Fork", but traditionally the name is said to derive from the mythical cow Glas Gaibhleann which belonged to Gaibhnen, the blacksmith of the Tuatha Dé Danann.
 The Book of Magauran, written c.1340, spells it as Ghleann Gaibhle but it has also been spelled Gleann Gaibhneann, as in this scribal note to the Poems on the O'Reillys:

 "I am in Gleann Gaibhneann, now called Gleann Gaibhle, to-day, the vigil of the feast of John the Baptist, 1599."

 The Gap of Glan was supposedly created by the cow when it ran away from the blacksmith's forge.
 In the townland of Derrynatuan in Glan is shown the site of Gaibhlean's forge today.
 MacKillop's Celtic Dictionary gives:

 "Glas Ghaibhleann, Gaibhleann, Ghaibhnann, Ghaibhnenn, Ghoibhneann, Gavelen, Gaivlen, Glasgavelen [Ir. glas, green, greenish blue; of Gaiblín (?), of Goibniu (?)].
 Celebrated, magical cow, white with green spots, whose inexhaustible supply of milk signalled prosperity.
-The original owner is a matter of some dispute, possibly Goibniu the smith or Gaiblín, a farmer of Co.
-Cavan or Balor the Formorian of Tory Island".
+The original owner is a matter of some dispute, possibly Goibniu the smith or Gaiblín, a farmer of County Cavan or Balor the Formorian of Tory Island".